jonathanluck/ctfs/BostonKeyParty2017/rsa-buffet/README.md

 We take off the congratulations message from each one.
 Then we break them apart line by line.
 After that, we zip the lists together, and iterate through the zippedl lists.

 In the end, we get the flag: `FLAG{ndQzjRpnSP60NgWET6jx}`

+Solution code combining all 3 attacks and secret recovery (written for python 2, but can be easily changed to python 3 w/ minor modifications to handle integer division): [rsa.py](https://github.com/jonathanluck/ctfs/blob/master/BostonKeyParty2017/rsa-buffet/rsa.py)